-Get everyone together and the first person should begin laughing like Santa (ho ho ho!)
-This person can crack a joke to make his audience laugh, once someone laughs they then take over.
-The idea is that last person who manages to resist temptation and laugh wins a prize.
+Get everyone together, and the first person should begin laughing like Santa (Ho ho ho!).
+This person can crack a joke to make his audience laugh, once someone laughs, they then take over.
+The idea is that the last person who manages to resist temptation and laugh wins a prize.
 Like any office party, make the prize exciting to ensure everyone participates.

 Let the hidden drawing talents creep out with this funny game.
 Blindfold each person and ask him or her to draw an item or person related to Christmas within a two-minute timeframe.
 The other team members need to guess what they are drawing.
 Like standard Pictionary, the team that gets it correct the fastest wins.

 You will need a small stocking, a heap of candy canes, chopsticks and a large bowl.
 The aim of the game is to take candy canes out of the bowl with chopsticks placed in the player’s mouth.
 The player who gets the most candy canes in the stocking wins!
-Sound easy right?
+Sounds easy, right?

 Remember trying to catch an M&M in your mouth?
 You can turn back time with these marshmallow slingers.
 Cut the bottom out of a paper cup and wrap the bottom of a balloon to replace it.
 To play the game divide the group into pairs, give one player a marshmallow slinger and the other a bowl of mini marshmallows.
 The first player to shoot five marshmallows into their teammate’s mouth wins.